Personal Loans

 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-According to the latest industry data, 22.7 million Americans owe a collective $232 billion in personal loans, more than double the $117 billion owed in 2017.
-That still amounts to a fraction of what is owed for mortgages, auto loans and credit cards but is proof of the growing popularity of personal loans.
+According to the latest industry data, 24.5 million Americans owe a collective $251 billion in personal loans.
+That amounts to a fraction of what’s owed for mortgages, auto loans and credit cards but is proof of the growing popularity of personal loans.

 The numbers behind the trends can reveal how borrowers use personal loans — and how they impact consumers’ finances.
 Check out our personal loan statistics for a deeper look.